Easy Low Carb Keto High Protein Everything Bagels

 • Preheat oven to 350 degrees.

-• In a stand mixer add the eggs and sour cream and blend until combined well.
+• In a stand mixer with the paddle attachment add the eggs and sour cream and blend until combined well.

 • Slowly pour the dry ingredients into the wet in the stand mixer until incorporated.